36 Leverage Trading Tips to Protect Your Capital

 So, listen to your body and learn when it’s time for you to shut down the computer.
 This will save you a lot of money in the long run!

-This is one of those details many leverage traders overlook, but it’s crucial: in most cases you should enter with market orders, not try to “outsmart” price with blind limit orders.
+This is one of those details many leverage traders overlook, but it’s worth considering: many experienced traders prefer market orders for entries rather than trying to “outsmart” price with blind limit orders.

 This is because a limit order is picked up at the end of a range and then the price is supposed to retrace back to where it was trading before.